tourhunter-com/help-tourhunter-com/_articles-en/how_to_cancel_a_booking.md

 ## **Step 5**

-Open booking modal window by clicking on booking card if you authorized as Owner or an employee.
+Open booking modal window by clicking on booking card if you authorized as an owner or an employee.

 Choose dropdown menu item "Canceled" in the dropdown "Booking Status" and click "Save" button in the modal window.